Algebra0001/OnlineBookStore_Ass/README.md

 ##
 Building
 #
-The project was built using the Layered Pattern with 5 Layered structures:
+The project was built using the Layered Structure Design Pattern with 5 Layered structures:
 The Layers are (in their other):
 1. MigrationRunner
 2. OnlineBookStore_Ass